5urabhi/Meta_review_finetunning/mixtral_quantized.md

 ### 1. **Introduction (Markdown Cell)**:
    - **Content**:
-     > "In this code we are using Mixtral with LORA on A100 GPU.
-I was still not able to train the model due to memory constraints.
+     > "In this code we are using Mixtral with LORA on kaggle notebook.
+I was not able to train the model due to memory constraints.
 However, this code showcases my understanding and implementation of a quantized model along with LORA."
    - **Purpose**: This introductory markdown explains that the notebook attempts to train a Mixtral model with LORA on an A100 GPU.
 However, due to memory limitations, the model couldn't be fully trained, but the notebook highlights the user's approach to handling quantized models.

 ---